-The Parish Council will ask the legal representative (bailiff) for a blanket notice to cover all Parish Council land owned in the Parish.
-This will save time and costs if they move from one piece of Parish Council land to another within the village as the legal process will have already started.
+The Parish Council will ask the legal representative (bailiff) to advise whether any legally valid mechanism is available to cover more than one Parish Council site.
+No assumption should be made that a possession notice or court order relating to one parcel of land automatically covers another parcel of land.

-At least one police officer must be present at the time of the Notices being served and at the time of the eviction.
-Actual numbers required at the eviction will depend on the scale of the occupation.
+Police attendance at service of notices or enforcement action should be requested where appropriate, but is not a general legal requirement..
+Actual numbers required at the enforcement action will depend on the scale of the occupation.
 Liaison between the solicitors, Salford Priors Parish Council and the local police is essential.

-Once the time of the eviction is known, the following should be considered:
+Once the time of the enforcement action is known, the following should be considered:

-Alert the grounds amenity contractor (and Stratford on Avon District Council) so that any necessary clearing of the site can be undertaken immediately following the eviction.
+Alert the grounds amenity contractor (and Stratford on Avon District Council) so that any necessary clearing of the site can be undertaken immediately following the departure/enforcement action.

 Secure other Parish Council property that may be used as an alternative site.

 Delegated Powers are given to action a clearance of the site up to a specified amount of £1,000.00.
-If the cost is going to be more than £1,000.00 further agreement will be required from as many councillors as may be possible.
+If the cost is going to be more than £1,000.00 further agreement will be required in accordance with the Council's Standing Orders, Financial Regulations and applicable legal requirements.

-The solicitors can, if necessary, arrange for locally hired tow trucks.
+The solicitors can, if necessary, arrange for locally hired tow trucks where legally appropriate and in accordance with the relevant court order or other lawful authority.

 Once the travellers have left the site, the Parish Council should contact the grounds amenity contractors and request a clear up.
 The Parish Council will be charged for this service.